idea: osmo-gsm-manuals: use asciidoctor-pdf instead of a2x

 In theory, we should need a lot less dependencies then, have the conversion go faster and less sources for errors.
 We could hopefully remove this part, for example:

 a2x $(A2X_OPTS) $(notdir $<) || (echo "ERROR: a2x failed!
 Running asciidoc to get verbose errors..."; \ asciidoc -v $(ASCIIDOC_OPTS) $(notdir $<); exit 1)

 The downside is, that currently asciidoctor-pdf is only available from debian 10 (buster) onwards:

 Maybe we can adopt this at some point in the future, when asciidoctor-pdf is included in the oldest debian release that we support.

-Updated by neels almost 2 years ago
+Updated by neels about 2 years ago

 Related: instead of generating XML to produce the VTY reference documentation, the 'show online-help' command could output asciidoc, too.